-Canvas Prints and Paintings: An Introduction
+Introduction to Canvas Prints and Paintings

-How to Frame Rolled Canvas Prints
+How to Frame Rolled Canvas

-There are different reasons someone might purchase a rolled canvas print instead of one that’s already been stretched onto a frame.
+There are different reasons you might purchase a rolled canvas print instead of one that’s already been stretched onto a frame.
 You may pay less money for a rolled canvas, or you may prefer to have the canvas stretched just prior to framing to ensure it doesn’t loosen.
 Other times, it’s the only option available.

 If you’ve purchased a rolled canvas print or painting, you’ll need to stretch the canvas before framing it.
 Note that rolled canvas paintings should actually be rolled with the paint on the outside, which may seem counterintuitive; however, this puts less stress on the paint and reduces the chances of cracking.